nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### `ViewCommand` feature

 This feature allows users to view `Person` objects with specified attributes.
+The current implementation supports viewing keywords in any of the following fields
+1. `Name`
+2. `Phone`
+3. `Email`
+4. `Address`
+5. `Gender`
+6. `Birthdate`
+7. `Race`
+8. `Religion`
+9. `Survey`
+10. `Tag`

+This is a new enhancement in v1.3, as older iterations did not support viewing by `Survey` or `Tag`.
+We hope that this implementation allows the user to filter and view specific demographics more easily, for example, viewing all chinese males that has participated in a Food survey.

 This is achieved in the `ViewCommand` and `ViewCommandParser` classes.

 In `ViewCommandParser`, we make use of `ArugmenetMultimap` to parse the user input and interprets them to get the values of the suffixes input by the user.
 Note that there is a possibility that the values to said suffixes are `null`, but this is handled by wrapping them in an `Optional` by `ArgumentMultimap`.

 The lists of values of each suffix is used to create a predicate `PersonContainsAttributePredicate` object, which returns true whenever a person contains all attributes as specified by the list of values, and returns false otherwise.